Research line 1: Global Nursing, Advanced Care, Simulation & Wellbeing.

-Research line 2: Social and Emotional Wellbeing, Bioethics, Arts and Humanities
+Research line 2: SHAPE.
+Social connection, Humanities and Arts, Public health and Ethics

 The research line “Social and emotional wellbeing, bioethics, arts and humanities” is formed by M3O researchers based at UVic-UCC with expertise in those different topics, hence finding bridges and synergies among these areas.